rcsb/mmtf/spec.md

 *Type*: [Binary](#types) data that decodes into an array of 8-bit signed integers.

 *Description*: Array of bond orders for bonds in `bondAtomList`.
 Must be values -1, 1, 2, 3, or 4, defining unknown, single, double, triple, and quadruple bonds.
-*Note*: This is an optional field in that if your mmtf file contains no bonds, the field is not required to exist (for decoding purposes).
-If bonds exist this must be defined.

-__There should never be a non-aromatic bond with an unknown bond order__
+*Note*: This field is optional, it is not required that you know the order of the bonds when writing mmtf files.
+However if you have the information, we encourage you to include it!

 *Example*: